pmurin29/cm-risk-prediction/README.md

 # cm-risk-prediction
 # CM Risk Prediction Model

-This project provides a machine learning model for predicting the onset of cerebral malaria (CM) based on parasitemia data.
+This project provides a machine learning model for predicting the onset of experimentla cerebral malaria (ECM) in mice infected with Plsamodium berghei ANKA based on parasitemia data.

 ## Files
 - `predict_cm_onset.py`: The Python script that loads the trained model and makes predictions.